Chau Siu-chung

-Chau Siu-chung is a Hong Kong labour union worker and politician, currently a member of Legislative Council for the Labour constituency.
+Chau Siu-chung is a Hong Kong labour union worker and politician, currently a member of Legislative Council for the Labour constituency since 2022.

+He won the seat again in 2025 Legislative Council through the same constituency.

 He is also the secretary-general for the pro-Beijing labour union Federation of Hong Kong and Kowloon Labour Unions, and a member of the Election Committee responsible for electing the Chief Executive.